quantstamp/qsp-staking-protocol/README.md

     * `truffle migrate --network prod` (Ethereum MainNet, to be implemented)

 *Note*: if deployment does not start, append the `--reset` flag to the command.
+*Note*: DO NOT FORGET to set the minimum deposit value after redeployment by calling the `setGlobalMinDepositQspWei(...)` as the owner on every deployment of the `QuantstampStaking` contract.
+The default value is `0` (any deposit greater than `0` QSP-wei goes).

 ## Deploy to Ganache